-It is a great opportunity to take advantage of this opportunity that live streaming presents during this pandemic by watching different types of live videos and even using the different streaming platforms to broadcast your own live content.
+Now is a great time to take advantage of this opportunity that live streaming presents during this pandemic by watching different types of live videos and even using the different streaming platforms to broadcast your own live content.

 The 101’s of Live Streaming